ruflab/shimmer-ssd/README.md

 Pretrained model weights can be downloaded here:
 [https://zenodo.org/records/14289631](https://zenodo.org/records/14289631).

-You can download the using:
+You can download them using:
 ```
 ssd download checkpoints
 ```